How do you prevent Hib disease?

 Vaccination is an effective way to protect against the most common form of Hib disease.
 The vaccination for Hib is provided as part of the National Immunisation Program (NIP) for:

 - all infants at two, four, six months – the first three primary doses of Hib vaccine are given as part of a combined vaccine against diphtheria, tetanus, pertussis (whooping cough), hepatitis B, polio and Hib (six-in-one vaccine)

-- all children at 12 months – this fourth booster dose of Hib vaccine is given as a combined vaccine against both Hib and meningococcal disease.
+- all children at 18 months – booster dose of Hib vaccine.

 If your child has missed any of the recommended doses of Hib, speak with your healthcare professional who can advise on an appropriate ‘catch-up’ schedule of vaccinations.